avariable2/Bordero_Swift/README.md

 # Bordero (iOS)

 **Bordero** is a native iOS application built in Swift, crafted to streamline client, quote, and invoice management for professionals on the move.
-Leveraging Swift’s strong type safety and Core Data (or a REST API), it ensures reliable storage and retrieval of client records, billing documents, and practitioner details.
+Leveraging Swift’s strong type safety and Core Data, it ensures reliable storage and retrieval of client records, billing documents, and practitioner details.

 ---